techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 python manage.py makemigrations --empty catalog
 ```

 This will generate the `catalog/migrations/0001_initial.py` file.
-In this file, you can add the following code:
+In this file, you can replace the content with the following code:

 ```python
 from django.db import migrations